algorand/conduit/docs/tutorials/IndexerWriter.md

 ```

 This will set up a new Conduit data directory with a configuration template.
-To finish configuring Conduit, edit `conduit_data/conduit.yml`.
+The template needs to be edited.
 We'll use dot notation to indicate a path in the config file.
 For example,
 `importer.config.netaddr` refers to:
 ```yaml
 importer: